Robotic Process Automation (RPA) is a critical component of any modern process automation platform.

 Frances Karamouzis, Gartner analyst and research VP, recently told ZDNet.
 “They’re also easy to use and have a relatively low cost.
 For all those reasons [RPA] has by far the highest adoption of automation tools that we’ve seen.”

 As we mentioned previously, RPA is one key component of an IPA platform.
 RPA can be very effective in handling the multitude of rote, repetitive tasks that have yet to be automated particularly when dealing with legacy systems, but it is often viewed as being “brittle” and “limited” in terms of its capabilities.

 Simply applying RPA alone to a broken and inefficient process will not fix it.
 RPA will, in the best case, mask the underlying issues and, in the worst case, exacerbate them.
 Robotic Process Automation is at its best when used in conjunction with other Intelligent Process Automation capabilities.
 Ideally, companies should focus first on addressing the root causes of their process or technology inefficiencies, then apply RPA to maximize the benefits.

-It is important to remember that RPA is not a process automation solution and does not bring the end-to-end process optimization that would be gained from a complete Intelligent Process Automation portfolio approach that combines the following six key capabilities:
+It is important to remember that RPA is not a process automation solution and does not bring the end-to-end process optimization that would be gained from a complete process management and automation portfolio approach that combines the following six key capabilities

 Wrapping RPA into a portfolio of solutions that includes workflow, forms, and document generation as well as machine and process intelligence can ensure sustainable long-term savings and efficiency by automating, orchestrating and optimizing entire business processes – not just the rote data entry component of a given process.